 In other words, someone once told me to think of hard things in life as messages from angels teaching us a better way.
 I believe this to be completely true.

-To point out, one of my favorite authors today is Gabrielle Bernstein.
+One of my favorite authors today is Gabrielle Bernstein.
 Bernstein has an uplifting Super Attractor 52 card deck where you can select a card to read each day with an uplifting message.

 You can purchase the Super Attractor 52 card deck on Amazon.